Alcaro/Arlib/arlib/sandbox/README.txt

 Killing the other threads is also tricky.
 There's no syscall to list them, nor is there any obvious way to terminate them - sending SIGKILL terminates the entire process.

-But, again, it's possible: The list can be found in /proc/self/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
+But, again, it's possible: The list can be found in /proc/getpid()/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
 Signals can be blocked, but only if it can get past seccomp, which it can't.
 (And exec in multithreaded programs at all is rare.)

 However, it's a lot of effort, and since the sandbox is in a chroot, it doesn't really accomplish anything.

+Removing the need to chroot would be a slight improvement, but won't accomplish much either;
+ I would be happy if I could remove CLONE_NEWUSER, but it's also needed for CLONE_NEWPID, which I haven't found a usable replacement for.

 Future - Cooperating with ld-linux